MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 ### Match keyboard shortcuts in DevTools to Visual Studio Code

-In Microsoft Edge 86, you may match keyboard shortcuts in the DevTools to your shortcuts in [Microsoft Visual Studio Code](https://code.visualstudio.com).
+In Microsoft Edge 86, you can match keyboard shortcuts in the DevTools to your shortcuts in [Microsoft Visual Studio Code](https://code.visualstudio.com).

 :::image type="content" source="../../media/2020/08/keyboard-shortcut.msft.png" alt-text="Match keyboard shortcuts in the DevTools to Visual Studio Code." lightbox="../../media/2020/08/keyboard-shortcut.msft.png":::

 To activate this feature, see [Customize keyboard shortcuts in DevTools](../../../customize/shortcuts.md).

 For example, the keyboard shortcut for pausing or continuing running a script in [Visual Studio Code](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) is `F5`.
-With the **DevTools (Default)** preset, that same shortcut in the DevTools is `F8`, but when you choose the **Visual Studio Code** preset, that shortcut is now also `F5`.
+With the **DevTools (Default)** preset, that same shortcut in the DevTools is `F8`, but when you select the **Visual Studio Code** preset, that shortcut is now also `F5`.

 Chromium issue [#174309](https://crbug.com/174309)